cenez-tindoc/plotly-challenge/README.md

-This homework is not fully completed yet.
+This homework is now updated and complete